Skip to Content

 If you like salt and sweet chocolate desserts, you need to make a batch of these Dark Chocolate Cupcakes with Salted Caramel Buttercream.
 Talk about delicious!

-Love this recipe for How to Make Chocolate Ganache?
-Sign up for Good Life Eats email updates and never miss another recipe!
+Did you love this chocolate ganache recipe?
+Sign up to receive Good Life Eats Email Updates and never miss another recipe!

 Learn how make chocolate ganache (hint: it is actually really easy!) and check out these 5 delicious ways to use it for the ultimate chocolate treat.